sebatey/cis298assignment4/README.md

 ### Notes

 The book does not cover how to read in a CSV file.
-We will do something in class to demonstrate how to get the CSV read in.
+We will try/plan to do something in class to demonstrate how to get the CSV read in.
-The location of the file to be read in is in the following paths:
+You should also do your own research into how to read in a csv file in android The location of the file to be read in is in the following paths:
 Inside Android Studio: app/res/raw/
 Through File System:   app/src/main/res/raw/